opsmop/opsmop/docs/source/advanced.rst

     Shell("/bin/foo --args", register="x", failed_when=SUCCESS_IN_OUTPUT)

-Because OpsMop is python it is very easy to do those things, and we recommend it.
+Because OpsMop is python it is very easy to do those things, and we recommend it assinging to variables for clarity when possible.

 Next Steps
 ==========